20 Stylish Ergonomic Office Chairs for Every Budget in 2023

 From Instagram ads to West Elm, Steelcase is everywhere, and Amazon shoppers agree that it's worth the buy.
 It’s the number-one office drafting chair on Amazon.
-So what makes this $800+ chair so good?
-It’s clunky, but it has a lot of bells and whistles, from armrests that swivel and pivot to an impressive range for reclining.
+So what makes this $1,000+ chair so good?
+It’s clunky, but it comes in several colorful fabrics and frame options.
+And it has a lot of bells and whistles, from armrests that swivel and pivot to an impressive range for reclining.
 This is a great option if you’re sharing a desk with a spouse or a teen and have different pain points and needs.
-If the Gesture is out of your budget, Steelcase has other top-rated models less than $600, such as the Cobi and the Series 1 with headrest.
+If the Gesture is out of your budget, Steelcase has other top-rated models for less than $700.
 If you order through West Elm, you can customize the casters for either hardwood flooring or carpet.